 What the certificate is and why it matters

 Massachusetts requires homes offered for sale to have working smoke and carbon monoxide alarms that meet state and local standards.
 The local fire department issues a signed certificate after inspection to confirm compliance.
 Lenders, title companies, and closing attorneys often require this document before releasing funds.
-As the seller, you are responsible for getting the property inspected and certified before closing.
+As your listing agent, I will be responsible for getting the property inspected and certified before closing.
+If your property does not pass inspection, it can impact the closing timeline.
+I have resources and/or will work with your alarm company to ensure that you pass.

 Who needs it in Newton

-Most residential properties need a smoke/CO certificate at the time of sale.
-This includes single‑family homes, condos, and many multi‑family buildings.
+Residential properties need a smoke/CO certificate at the time of sale.
+This includes single‑family homes, condos, and multi‑family buildings.
 There can be narrow exceptions or different rules for certain transfers or new construction approvals.
-If you think your home may be an exception, confirm with the Newton Fire Prevention Bureau and your closing attorney.

 What inspectors look for